mcc-us/ea/_questions/q-residency-status2.md

 Minjun is a citizen of China, working as foreign embassy employee in the U.S. He is treated as a nonresident alien for tax purposes.
 Which of the following can he deduct when he files his Form 1040NR?

-A. Donations to a qualified charity in the United States. correct
+A. Donations to a qualified charity in the United States.
 B. Donations to a charity in his home country of China.
 C. A $25,000 mortgage interest deduction on his residence in Washington.
 D. The standard deduction.  wrong